morgoe/yogaruka/terms/general.md

 Unlimited Membership Contract:
 - You will be expected to continue payments until the end of the minimum contract.
 However, should you need to **cancel** or **downgrade** this agreement within the 3 months, please be aware there will be a $150 cancellation processing fee.
 Upgrading (e.g., passing from the online to the in-person unlimited) will not incur any fees but it will restart the contract period.

-- If you wish to cancel, suspend or alter your UMC payment in any way you must give YogaRuka a two-week’s notice via email.
+- If you wish to cancel, suspend or alter your UMC payment in any way you must give YogaRuka a two weeks' notice via email.

 - Your payments will continue to draw from your account indefinitely.
 If you wish us to stop payments at the end of your contract you must inform us **a fortnight** before the termination date.